HackBulgaria/Programming101-Java/week10/1.Monday/README.md

 ### Multiply Matrices
 Use the solution you did in the OOP lecture and add functionality to multiply two matrices - think about OOP decision to implement it - think how to speed it up, then measure how faster it is and also measure if CPU is allocated enough.
 (Team -- design)

+### Implement advanced file search
+Implement search for a text in file contents.
+(Joker - think how to use producer-consumer pattern to speed that up) Your program, by given folder name, should find all the files inside it where a text is occurring and return the file name and in which line the match was found.